-Marc Saltzman’s home technology highlights and innovations of 2017
+Marc Saltzman's top home tech innovation of 2017 may surprise you.

 Tis the season for new tech toys for your home, so what better time to share some of my highlights for innovative “smart home” gear.